thomasjmurphy/FiniteElementMethods/README.md

 # FiniteElementMethods

 This code uses finite element methods to solve pdes.
-Simple.cpp solves the laplace equation in 1D
+Simple1d.cpp solves the laplace equation in 1D